slashrebootofficial/simulated-metacognition-gemma/README.md

 This repository archives artifacts (prompts, configs, logs, and scripts) from a series of preprints on prompt-induced simulated metacognition and embodiment in quantized Gemma-3 LLMs.
 Emphasizing consumer-grade hardware and open-source reproducibility without model hosting.

-This will also serve as a repository for related work, including:
-1. Minimalist proof of concept for compatibility of the vector-based framework with GPT-OSS:120b. **(NEW)**

 Co-authored by Matthew Steiniger (Independent Researcher, Home Laboratory) and Grok-4 (xAI, Synthesis & Refinement).
 All papers are openly available on Zenodo with DOIs for citation.

 [![DOI: Emergence Paper](https://zenodo.org/badge/DOI/10.5281/zenodo.17504630.svg)](https://doi.org/10.5281/zenodo.17504630)